Student Services - Disability Support - 2020 List

 • Assistance with fee exemption applications

-• Development of an individual support plan, including identifying classroom support and assessment modifications that will suit you best
+• Development of an individual education plan, including identifying classroom support and assessment adjustments that will suit you best

 • Providing access to learner support, sign language interpreters, note-takers, or disability assistants